Your face and ears are still exposed to UV rays when you wear a hat!

 Yes, the amount is far less but you are still exposed.
 That's because UV rays bounce off of the ground and surfaces and into the shade under your hat.

-It’s tempting to believe that shade totally protects your skin, but think about it for a minute.
-We know that light rays bounce off things just like balls do.
-When UV rays hit pavement they bounce upwards.
-When UV rays hit a sunny wall they bounce off too – yes – potentially into the shade.
+It's tempting to believe that shade totally protects your skin, but think about it for a minute.
+We know that light rays bounce off things just like pavement, sand, walls etc. When UV rays hit pavement, they bounce upwards to hit your skin.
+When UV rays hit a sunny wall, they bounce off too - yes - potentially into the shade.
 If that shade is created by your hat, then the rays hit your skin.

 Do you think that the softer morning and evening sun is gentle and safe?

 Tempted to skip the hat in early morning or late afternoon?